-Hello friends, Are you looking for a way to increase maximum upload file size in WordPress from 2 MB to 64 MB?
+Hello friends, Are you looking for a way to increase the maximum upload file size in WordPress from 2 MB to 64 MB?
 Some times low file upload size limits can stop you from uploading files via media uploader, or install plugins and themes.

 WordPress comes with its own media uploader.
 It makes uploading files to a blog an easy task – there is no need to deal with FTP clients or File Managers.

 In WordPress, when you try to upload a bigger size media file, you get a message “file exceeds the maximum upload size for this site“.

 The error can be very frustrating.
 Many hosts keep this limit low by default.

 So in this post, we will dig into the root of the problem and provide you with some quick ways to resolve this issue and get back to uploading your files.